 DESCRIPTION

 GEC Packaging Technologies / Graham Packaging is seeking a Trade Compliance Specialist to support the global trade compliance efforts of three beverage packaging business.
-Reporting to the Director of Trade Compliance, this position will be located in York, PA. and will be relocated within 12 months to the Lancaster, PA headquarters.
+Reporting to the Manager of Trade Compliance, this position will be located in either York, PA. or Lancaster, PA

 RESPONSIBILITIES